andreignatius/fin-eng-cpp/README.md

 This part of the project involves pricing various financial instruments such as options and swaps using C++.
 The code takes in market data in .txt or .csv or .json format, as well as user-defined financial instruments to perform these operations.
 ### Part 2
-This part of the project continues from the above, but with additional requirements: 1) calculation of DV01 and Vega, 2) creating a portfolio of trades for 2.a) near-zero DV01 and Vega, 2.b) maximize PnL for certain DV01 and Vega appetite
+This part of the project continues from the above, but with additional requirements: 1) calculation of DV01 and Vega, 2.a) Create a portfolio with near-zero DV01 and Vega, 2.b) Create a portfolio that maximize PnL for a given DV01 and Vega limit

 ## Features
 - Cross-OS collaboration using CMake